The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Calculating the charges for the $U_1$ component of little group with the help of Eq. (\ref{SU3_SU2_B122_Little_Group_Charge}) for all terms in Eq. (\ref{E8_SU3_SU2_B12_Preliminary}) we obtain the decomposition of the $E_8$ representation $248$ with respect to the little group $SU_3\times SU_2\times U_1$,

 We see that this expression does not contain all parts needed for various MSSM superfields.
-The factor in Eq. (\ref{SU3_SU2_B122_Little_Group_Charge}) was chosen in such a way that the above expression contains a part $[\,\xbar{3}\,,2](-1/6)$ corresponding to right quarks.
+The factor in Eq. (\ref{SU3_SU2_B122_Little_Group_Charge}) was chosen in such a way that the above expression contains a part $[\,\xbar{3}\,,2](-1/6)$ corresponding to the (charge conjugated) left quarks.
 However, in this case the representations $[1,1](-1)$ and $[3,1](2/3)$ needed for the right charged leptons and for the right upper quarks, respectively, are absent.
-(The most similar representations are indicated by the red color.)
 Therefore, this option for the symmetry breaking should also be excluded.

 The details of the symmetry breaking for the case B-1-2-2 are collected in Table \ref{Table_Summary_B-1-2-2}.